ONSgeo/geospatial-training/_docs/intro_to_gis_in_python.md

 ## Course Summary
 ### Introduction
-This course provides an introduction to working with geospatial data in Python.
+This course provides an introduction to working with geospatial data in Python for experienced Python users.
-We recommend going through the [Awareness of Geography and Statistics](https://onsgeo.github.io/training/_docs/awareness_of_geog_and_stats.html) training prior to starting this course.

 ### Estimated time for course
 2-3 hours